 Evidence-based practice, or EBP, is about translating evidence and applying it to clinical decision-making.
-The purpose of EPB is to use the best evidence available to make patient-care decisions.
+The purpose of evidence-based practice is to use the best evidence available to make patient-care decisions.
 Evidence-based practice goes beyond using research and includes clinical expertise and patient preferences and values.
-The use of EPB takes into consideration that sometimes the best evidence is that of opinion leaders and experts, even though there are no definitive results from research.
+The use of evidence-based practice takes into consideration that sometimes the best evidence is that of opinion leaders and experts, even though there are no definitive results from research.

 The American Association of Colleges of Nursing (AACN) Position Statements and White Papers publicly express the AACN's views on important issues, emerging trends, and other areas of common interest.
 Positions statements represent the official view of AACN, and require a vote by the membership.
 White papers are developed for issues that are currently evolving and for which no clear statement of position is currently evident.
 (An Overview of AACN Public Statements has more information on the different types of documents.)